Butter fills canal after fire at Wisconsin dairy plant

 PORTAGE, Wis.
-(WFRV) – An industrial fire at a central Wisconsin dairy plant caused “significant” damage after it sent butter spreading throughout the building and into a nearby canal on Monday.
+(WFRV) — An industrial fire at a central Wisconsin dairy plant on Monday caused “significant” damage after it sent butter spreading throughout the building and into a nearby canal.

 According to the Portage Fire Department, firefighters responded to Associated Milk Producers Inc. shortly after 9 p.m. for smoke and fire visible from the outside of the building.

-Upon arrival, Portage firefighters found heavy smoke and fire from the roof of the building.
-As crews worked to bring hoses in through the front entrance, authorities say they were pushed back by the extreme heat and heavy smoke.
+Firefighters found heavy smoke and fire from the roof of the building, and as crews worked to bring hoses in through the front entrance, authorities said they were pushed back by the extreme heat and heavy smoke.

 Fire crews then tried to gain access from each end of the building to control the fire, which started in a room where butter was being stored.
 However, heavy smoke and butter runoff stopped crews again.